normartin/ts-retry-promise/ts-promise-cache/README.md

 # ts-promise-cache #

-Cache for promises.
+Loading cache for promises.
 Does not suffer from thundering herds problem (aka [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede)).

 ## Usage ##
 The constructor takes a loader that loads missing entries.
+By default rejected Promises are not kept in the cache.

 _loader: (key: string) => Promise<T>_